Kotlin/kotlinx.coroutines/docs/topics/coroutines-debugging.md

 Debug mode assigns a unique name to every launched coroutine.
 You can see the coroutine names in a Java debugger, in the coroutine's string representation, and in a thread's name while it runs the coroutine.

-> Debug mode has negligible runtime overhead, so you can keep it enabled to simplify logging and diagnostics.
+Debug mode has negligible runtime overhead, so you can keep it enabled to simplify logging and diagnostics.
->
-{style="tip"}

 When you run your code with Java assertions enabled, the `kotlinx.coroutines` library automatically enables debug mode.
 Unit tests run with assertions enabled by default, so you don't need to enable debug mode explicitly for them.

-To enable debug mode explicitly, pass the `-Dkotlinx.coroutines.debug` VM option in your build tool or IDE run configuration.
+To enable debug mode explicitly, configure your build tool or IDE run configuration to pass the `-Dkotlinx.coroutines.debug` argument to the JVM that runs your application.

 In IntelliJ IDEA, follow these steps to enable debug mode: